Skip to main content

 How to configure

-When configuring a table-type portlet, the configuration is separated into two parts - Filter and Alert settings.
-Filter Settings consists of configuration for refining the selected classifications and setting the threshold to display in the portlet.
-While Alert Settings consists of scheduling of sending email alerts and specifying the desired formatting of the messages.
+When configuring a table-type portlet, the configuration is separated into two parts - Filters and Alerts settings.
+Filters consists of configuration for refining the selected classifications and setting the threshold to display in the portlet.
+While Alerts consists of scheduling of sending email alerts and specifying the desired formatting of the messages.

 1. In the upper-right corner of the portlet, click the gear icon.